dappnode/DAppNodeDocs/docs/contributing.md

     Find another issue, get more involved, make noise in our Riot, or find issues we may have missed.
 You've completed your first step to becoming a contributor. **You're helping to Decentralize the FUTURE**!

-If you still have any further questions about contribution feel free to reach out to `@eduadiez:matrix.org`, `@yalormewn:matrix.org`, `@liondapp:matrix.org`, or just make noise in the `#DAppNode` channel on [Riot](https://riot.im/app/#/room/#DAppNode:matrix.org).
+If you still have any further questions about contribution feel free to reach out to `@eduadiez:matrix.org`, `@alexshelpin:matrix.org`, `@liondapp:matrix.org`, or just make noise in the `#DAppNode` channel on [Riot](https://riot.im/app/#/room/#DAppNode:matrix.org).

 ## How to Report Issues

 To report an issue, please use the
-`GitHub issues tracker <https://github.com/ethereum/solidity/issues>`\_.
+`GitHub issues tracker <https://github.com/dappnode/DAppNode/issues>`\_.
 When reporting issues, please mention the following details:

-- Which version of Solidity you are using
+- Which version of DAppNode you are using
-- What was the source code (if applicable)
+- How did you install it and where (physycal , server / VPS)
-- Which platform are you running on
+- Which platform are you using to connect to your [ADMIN UI](http://my.dappnode)
 - How to reproduce the issue
 - What was the result of the issue
 - What the expected behavior is